Marki10/sportsmatch-ai-backend/QUICKSTART.md

 ✅ Redis connected
 ```

-OR if using mock database:
+OR if using defaults/mock database:
 ```
 🚀 Server running on port 3000
 📚 API Documentation: http://localhost:3000/api-docs
+⚠️  Using default JWT_SECRET - NOT SECURE FOR PRODUCTION!
-⚠️  Database connection failed, falling back to mock database ✅ Mock database initialized (in-memory storage)
+   Set JWT_SECRET environment variable for production use ⚠️  Database connection failed, falling back to mock database ✅ Mock database initialized (in-memory storage)
 ✅ Redis connected